jgesser/IpCamera/README.md

 ``Video url="http://192.168.0.32:54321/snapshots.mjpeg" encoding="mjpeg"``

-**HLS HTTP Live Streaming**
+##HLS (HTTP Live Streaming)##

-The channel called 'startStream' can now be used to have HLS run non stop to lower the startup delay that comes with using this type of stream.
+A channel called 'startStream' can now be used to have HLS run non stop to lower the startup delay that comes with using this type of stream.
 If the channel is OFF, the stream will start and stop automatically as required, but you will get a delay before the stream is fully running and this may cause you to need to ask twice for the stream.
 It can be helpful sometimes to use this line in a rule to start the stream before it is needed further on in the rule ``sendHttpGetRequest("http://192.168.0.2:54321/ipcamera.m3u8")`` as the stream will stay running for 60 seconds.
 This 60 second delay before the stream is stopped helps when you are moving back and forth in a UI, as the stream does not keep stopping and needing to start each time you move around the UI.